A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 By: Derek Berry Thorpe

 Attach yourself to a principle; A twineless kite is nothing more than flotsam in the wind; its cord is as umbilical for life as is to the fœtus. ~

 There is a mere fortnight, on either side of Easter Sunday, where the wind howls like the Devil's breath.

 A sinister type of gusting that persists in flirting with the hem of her black dress, even as she mourns graveside.
-Having to wrestle with her clothing, dab her tears and hold the hymnal booklet for herself and her husband to sing from, is proving near impossible.With the interment of the body complete, family and faculty of the university ebb away like a dark tide of the bereaved.
+Having to wrestle with her clothing, dab her tears and hold the hymnal booklet for herself and her husband, is proving near impossible.With the interment of the body complete, family and faculty of the university ebb away like a dark tide of the bereaved.

 "My ankle is fine now, Algie.
 I'll be okay."

 Nevertheless, Algernon Mayers unbuttons his jacket and supports her elbow down the gentle cemetery slope on the way back to their car.

 "Do you think about death a lot, Kandy?" he asks, as professors from the university file past -- heads bowed and solemn.

 "My death?
 Yes, a little.
 I need to make sure I'll be always here for you.
 Apart from that, no, not really."

 "But wasn't Dean Jones well enough two weeks ago to deliver a faculty keynote speech?"